Aloshi/EmulationStation/THEMES.md

 	</elementTypeHere>
 ```

-"Extra" elements will be drawn in the order they are defined.
+"Extra" elements will be drawn in the order they are defined (so define backgrounds first!).
 When they get drawn relative to the pre-existing elements depends on the view.
-Make sure "extra" element names do not clash with existing names.
+Make sure "extra" element names do not clash with existing element names!
+An easy way to protect against this is to just start all your extra element names with some prefix like "e_".

-*Properties* control how a particular *element* looks - for example, its position, size, image path, etc.  There different types of properties that determine what kinds of values you can use - you can read about them below in the "Reference" section.
+*Properties* control how a particular *element* looks - for example, its position, size, image path, etc.  The type of the property determines what kinds of values you can use.
+You can read about the types below in the "Reference" section.
 Properties are defined like this:

 ```xml
 		<propertyNameHere>ValueHere</propertyNameHere>